cabral1888/primer-tha/README.md

 To accomplish this requirement, there are two key components of the architecture:
 - A workflow orchestrator, AWS MWAA (Managed Workflow with Apache Airflow), accountable for managing the flows, job schedules, and dependencies for the data-pulling process
-- An Data Fetcher component in a form of an ETL framework, built on top of AWS Lambda or Spark batch jobs, that can handle multiple data sources using generic interfaces and specialized mechanism source-oriented implemented using object inheritance (circles on the architecture).
+- An Data Fetcher component in a form of an ETL (read more on [Config-based ETL framework ](#config-based-etl-framework)), built on top of AWS Lambda or Spark batch jobs, that can handle multiple data sources using generic interfaces and specialized mechanism source-oriented implemented using object inheritance (circles on the architecture).

 Either the service has to query the transactional data directly in their database, or APIs or has to read from an intermediate storage layer (s3 buckets, FTP serves, and others), by using the pull-oriented method, the service will also be able to bring the data to the service and process it in a scalable fashion.
 After querying the data on the source, it will forward it to the Broker/Messaging system that keeps the boundaries between the ingestion and processing layer.